pgEdge/spock/README.md

 starting it up as a spock subscriber.
 This is done with the `spock_create_subscriber` tool; see the `--help` output.

-Unlike `spock.create_subscription`'s data sync options, this clone ignores replication sets and copies all tables on all databases.
+Unlike `spock.create_sub`'s data sync options, this clone ignores replication sets and copies all tables on all databases.
 However, it's often much faster, especially over high-bandwidth links.